acsoto/BUAA-Compiler/README.md

 ##### DIMVAR

-**DIMVAR** command to declare an array.
-Set the dimension information of the var.
+The **DIMVAR** command declares an array, setting the dimension information of the variable.

 ```java
 case DIMVAR: {